100 Notable alumni of

 -

-Thomas Cyril Mason was an American football running back in the National Football League (NFL).
+Thomas Cyril Mason was an American professional football player who was a running back in the National Football League (NFL).
+He played college football for the Tulane Green Wave.

 -